ftm1337/docs/docs/Lockless/SWECH/SWECH.md

 Contractual holders, multisig members, DAOs, simple holders and farmers, all have the right to delegate their votes to a representative of their choice.

 ## Governing Echelon
-By virtue of a stake in Echelon, Swech protocol has the right to vote on all on-chain Governance Proposals of the Echelon Blockchain.
+By virtue of a stake in Echelon, Lockless Protocol has the right to vote on all on-chain Governance Proposals of the Echelon Blockchain.

 ### Right to vote
 Each governance proposal at Echelon will be mirrored automatically at the Swech Governance Portal, which can be voted by SWECH holders & farmers.

 ## Further reading
-We aspire to launch the Swech Protocol in early October on the Echelon blockchain.
+We aspire to launch the Lockless Protocol in early October on the Echelon blockchain.

 For more updates, we implore you to join our Discord community :)
 ### [discord.gg/QpyfMarNrV](https://discord.gg/QpyfMarNrV)